andrew/ultimate-awesome/README.md

 - [awesome-magento2](https://github.com/run-as-root/awesome-magento2) - Curated list of awesome Magento 2 Extensions, Resources and other Highlights.
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.
+- [Awesome-Segment-Anything](https://github.com/liliu-avril/Awesome-Segment-Anything) - This repository is for the first comprehensive survey on Meta AI's Segment Anything Model (SAM). .
 - [best-of-jupyter](https://github.com/ml-tooling/best-of-jupyter) - 🏆 A ranked list of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools).
 Updated weekly.
 - [Awesome-RL-based-Reasoning-MLLMs](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs) - This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!.
 - [awesome-information-retrieval](https://github.com/harpribot/awesome-information-retrieval) - A curated list of awesome information retrieval resources.